Italy and Switzerland are old foes at international level, although their meeting in Rome will be their first fixture in a decade.

 EURO facts: Switzerland

 • This is Switzerland's fifth EURO, all in the last seven editions of the competition.
 Eliminated in the group stage in 1996, 2004 and as co-hosts in 2008, they finished second in their section at UEFA EURO 2016 behind hosts France but bowed out in the last 16, losing 5-4 on penalties to Poland after a 1-1 draw.

 • The Matchday 1 draw with Wales means Switzerland's record in 14 EURO finals games is now W2 D6 L6.

 • This is Switzerland's fourth successive appearance in a major tournament having also qualified for the 2014 and 2018 FIFA World Cups, reaching the last 16 at both.

 • The Swiss booked their place at UEFA EURO 2020 by finishing first in Group D, taking 17 points from their eight qualifiers.
 They won four of their last five matches, scoring 13 goals and conceding only two in that five-game sequence with three clean sheets.

-• A 1-0 loss away to Denmark in October 2019 is Switzerland's only defeat in their last 14 EURO fixtures, qualifying and final tournament (W8 D5).
+• A 1-0 loss away to Denmark in October 2019 is Switzerland's only defeat in their last 15 EURO fixtures, qualifying and final tournament combined (W8 D6).
 They were unbeaten at UEFA EURO 2016 (W1 D3), with their shoot-out elimination to Poland classed as a draw, and are now unbeaten in six EURO final tournament encounters, drawing the last four.

 • Switzerland finished fourth in the inaugural UEFA Nations League in 2019, losing 3-1 to hosts and eventual champions Portugal in the semi-finals and 6-5 on penalties to England in the third-place play-off after a goalless 120 minutes.